DTS-STN/vacman/backend/src/main/java/ca/gov/dtsstn/vacman/api/seeder/README.md

 ## Features

+### Flexible User-Profile Relationships (NEW)

+The seeder now supports **independent configuration** of users and profiles, breaking away from the traditional 1:1 relationship:

+- **Zero Profiles**: Some users can have no profiles (useful for inactive/pending users)
+- **Single Profile**: Users can have exactly one profile (traditional approach)
+- **Multiple Profiles**: Users can have multiple profiles with different statuses
+- **Active Profile Control**: Optionally ensure only one ACTIVE profile per user
+- **Realistic Distribution**: Configurable percentages for each relationship type

+This allows for more realistic test scenarios where user-profile relationships vary based on business needs.

 ### Realistic Data Generation

 - **Names**: Uses pools of realistic first and last names
 - **Email addresses**: Generated with unique patterns (firstname.lastname{n}@example.com)
 - **Distributions**: Configurable percentages for user types, request statuses, profile statuses
 - **Relationships**: Proper foreign key relationships with configurable cardinalities

+### Enhanced Configuration Validation

+- **Percentage Validation**: All distribution percentages must sum to exactly 1.0
+- **Range Validation**: Min/max values are validated for logical consistency
+- **Dependency Validation**: Profile configuration dependencies are checked
+- **Negative Value Protection**: All percentages and counts must be non-negative

 ### Data Integrity